The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 | 10:00         | 3    | 0:00, 4:30, 9:00      |
 | 10:30         | 3    | 0:00, 5:00, 10:00     |

+# Skill Speed Adjustments

+Skill Speed is our worst substat on average, but there are some situations where you're forced to take it on your gear.
+Our GCD alignment remains intact at every 0.06s interval of our GCD (i.e. 2.50, 2.44, 2.38, and so on).
+For each of these tiers below 2.50, you'll need to insert one extra filler Heated Combo GCD per two minute loop to prevent your tool GCDs from reverse drifting into your Wildfire window.

+If you're not at one of these tiers, your Wildfire cooldown will no longer cleanly align to your GCD rotation.
+In these situations you can choose to use the rotation of the closest tier below you (for example, the 2.44 rotation if you're at 2.46), or you can choose to get a bit creative with your Wildfire setups while keeping your tools on cooldown.

+## Optimal Drift

+Depending on how close Drill is to the end of your Wildfire, you have the option of slightly drifting Wildfire every two minutes to keep your tools on cooldown.
+For example, if you use a WF > HC setup in the opener, you might be able to use WF in the late weave slot on the next window resulting in a WF > GCD > HC setup. the window after that, you'll have accumulated a full GCD's worth of Wildfire drift.
+This method of adjusting for Skill Speed isn't necessarily a gain or a loss in a vacuum, but you might find that keeping tool GCDs on cooldown is advantageous for a particular encounter.

+Note that if Drill is the very next GCD after Wildfire + Hypercharge, drifting Wildfire is going to cause you to drift Drill too.
+In these situations you have no choice but to add a filler GCD.

+## Phase Optimizations

+There are some rare scenarios where Skill Speed allows you to net an extra tool GCD at the end of a phase.
+If it requires a small amount of Skill Speed and the fight is short enough, it might just be a small gain to use a sub-2.50 set for this particular encounter.

 # Potency Analysis

 \< The numerical stuff -- will add pending 6.1 patch notes & TC \>